behance/license-to-fail/README.md

 ### Config

-It will ignore (not fail) on `UNKNOWN` licenses and just print them out to the console.

 `allowedPackages`: takes an array of objects.
 The only required field is `name`.

 `allowedLicenses`: takes an array of strings and calls `indexOf` on the licenses.

 `warnOnUnknown`: instead of erroring on packages with an `UNKNOWN` license, just warn. (false by default)

 ```js